KaushikDebdas/Performance-Testing/README.md

 # Elements of a minimal test plan

 * Thread Group
     The root element of every test plan.
-Simulates the (concurrent) users and then runs all requests.
+Simulates the (concurrent) users and then run all requests.
 Each thread simulates a single user.
 * HTTP Request Default (Configuration Element)
 * HTTP Request (Sampler)
 * Summary Report (Listener)